This post may contain affiliate links. Read the full disclosure

 There are many essential items that you may need to pack for a road trip, and it can be overwhelming when trying to figure out what items are necessary.
 Especially when you are planning a road trip with kids!

-We created this guide with the intention of helping you decide what items are essential for your trip and giving you great tips on the items you may not have considered before you leave home so that you can enjoy your trip much more.
+We created this guide with the intention of helping you decide what items are essential for your trip before you hit the road and giving you great tips on the items you may not have considered before you leave home so that you can enjoy your trip much more.

 After all, a well-prepared trip is often a happy trip!